 We help you work with Rosies to pull America together again.

-Ring a bell, and play your role in the American Rosie Movement
+Ring a Bell for the American Rosie Movement (1 p.m.)

 This wave of sound across time will show that you want to follow the Rosie legacy for America’s wise use of freedom.
 Learn more about this historic event!

 Importance of Projects

 Projects are very important to you, your community, and the American Rosie Movement (ARM).
 When you work on a Rosie project, you work with many people, places and partners to assure that the Rosie Legacy is quickly and solidly rooted in its rightful place for America.